AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 <!-- when we release search to production, check above and make sure you don't have to add that the users tagged/ owners are also searchable-->

-## Copia informazioni di aggiornamento
+## Copia aggiornamenti

 È possibile copiare un aggiornamento in diversi modi.

-Dopo aver copiato un collegamento, puoi condividerlo con altri utenti per indirizzarli all’aggiornamento.
+È possibile copiare un collegamento all&#39;aggiornamento o il contenuto di un aggiornamento per utilizzarlo in un nuovo aggiornamento.

 <!--Copying an update differs depending on which commenting experience you use.-->